 Non-current assets primarily consist of property plant and equipment mining interests, which include the Company's mineral properties, and property, plant, and equipment.
-The increase relative to December 31, 2022 is primarily attributable to the Company's capitalized SJG Open-Pit expansion costs.
+The decrease relative to December 31, 2023 is primarily attributable to the depreciation expenses, net of the Company's capitalized SJG Open-Pit expansion costs during the first quarter of FY2024.